 In one episode, the Baddie of the Week is an abusive father, and Michael adopts the persona of someone who would have the motivation and opportunity to gutpunch the dude mercilessly and often.

 In another episode, a baddie takes advantage of Michael's history by pretending to be an abused wife trying to find her son.
 This works until she pulls a gun and tries to kill Michael and what is now his client.

 Often times when he has to act overtly angry or when he's giving a heart-to-heart to a client, Michael will get a Thousand-Yard Stare during or after, suggesting that though he's changing the names to protect his privacy, he's drawing upon his memories of his father.

 Because he's a bastard, Anson reveals that Frank eventually had a Heel Realization and honestly wanted to make up with his son...but his organization killed him when he became suspicious of Anson's probing.

 Michael pulls out an impersonation of his father to help motivate his mother's performance during a case.
 Neither of them is okay with it.

 Maddie: You can play your father in there, Michael, but don't try to tell me what to do.

-The Atoner =/= He Who Fights Monsters: The result of having worked with Larry, who turned Mike into average unexceptional spy into world-class operative.
-But it's also by the hand of Larry that some of Mike's quirks are what they are.
+The Atoner =/= He Who Fights Monsters: The result of having worked with Larry, who turned Mike from an average unexceptional spy into a world-class operative.
+It's also by the hand of Larry that some of Mike's quirks are what they are.
 It was Mike blowing up a building with farmers in it in order to get to the warlord they were hiding and him not caring that became a wake up call as to the slippery slope he was traveling down.
 Hence his Determinator attitude to finishing the job with minimal collateral damage.

 Berserk Button: Michael frequently talks about the need to stay emotionally detached, but he will always take clients solely because kids are involved.
 It's a sore spot for him and has happened no less than 8 times.